 “Good times never seemed so good” – Neil Diamond.

 “Traded in my sorrows for the joy that I borrowed back in the day” – Kylie Minogue.

 I actually used to earn 300 Hong Kong Dollars for a short shift in swanky bars and nightclubs in the Kong for being the Internationals Global Rep. welcoming guests to events.
 I loved it and the job came through the sister, Bibi of my ex-girlfriend Panny Yu.
 I ended up working in this job for well over a year, but only part-time on nights.
 We would welcome the guests by ticking their names off and putting stickers on them.
 Through work we always got at least one free beer, but often the Chinese workers didn’t drink so I’d end up with a hat-trick of piwos!!
 Snacks were also provided.

 9.Teaching English to Chinese Children

-I really loved teaching the children in Hong Kong where I worked in 2 Kindergartens and 10 Primary Schools over a 4 year period in the Kong and China.
+I really loved teaching the children in Hong Kong where I worked in 2 Kindergartens and 10 Primary Schools over a 4 year period in the Kong and China as well as a lot of adults.
 Again, it was a job I got by chance.
 I was invited to a party in Hong Kong and I only knew one person there – Chris my friend from Bournemouth.
 At the party (which I was only at for 1.5 hours as I had to dash to work in the Irish Pub) I met a guy called Simon Skinner who gave me details of a job teaching kids in a local kindergarten.
 I applied and with no experience but lots of passion at a crazy interview, I got the job.
 I had so much fun in this job and taught over 500 Chinese children over a period of about 4 years.

 10.Writing, Editing and Selling Northern Ireland Football Fanzines